Centering prayer: Origins

 The 20th-century Trappist monk and writer Thomas Merton renewed Christian interest in contemplative practices.
 In addition to traditional Trappist practices, late in his life he was influenced by Buddhist meditation, particularly as found in Zen.
 He became a friend of Buddhist Thich Nhat Hanh, praised Chogyam Trungpa who founded Shambhala Buddhism in the United States and was also an acquaintance of the current Dalai Lama.
 His theology attempted to unify the tenets of the Roman Catholic faith with other philosophical trends including existentialism In this context, he was an advocate of the non-discursive style of contemplative prayer, which he saw as a direct confrontation of finite and irrational man with his ground of being.

 Cistercian monk Thomas Keating, a founder of Centering Prayer, was abbot all through the 1960s and 1970s at St. Joseph's Abbey in Spencer, Massachusetts.
-This area is thick with religious retreat centres, including the well-known Theravada Buddhist centre, Insight Meditation Society.
-Keating tells of meeting many young people, some who stumbled on St. Joseph's by accident, many of them born Catholic, who had turned to Eastern practices for contemplative work.
-He found many of them had no knowledge of the contemplative traditions within Christianity and set out to present those practices in a more accessible way.
-The result was the practice now called Centering Prayer.
+This region has multiple religious institutions including a Theravada Buddhist centre, Insight Meditation Society.
+Keating was asked to renew the Contemplative Dimension of the Gospel and helped develop Centering Prayer to introduce Christian contemplative practices to younger people who were fleeing to Eastern spiritual traditions.